SajithAravindan/RegexTutorial/README.md

     THEN I find a detailed explanation of what a specific component of the regex does
 * WHEN I reach the end of the tutorial
     THEN I find a section about the author and a link to the author’s GitHub profile

-## Usage

-As mentioned above, users can create an account, login, create a review/rate books you've read and also read reviews from other users!

 ## Credits